NouFeet/AdvancedMathCompanion/README.md

 > The 2.0 version uses stored procedure, while 1.0 not.
 I created two versions, just for potfolio to show that I have enough skills to do it in the both ways.

 ### How to run?
-> First, the file DBSchema contain the schema of MySQL database.
+- First, the file DBSchema contain the schema of MySQL database.
 Create the database by it.
+- After that, you have to download/add JavaFX-11, JUnit 5 and mysql connector.

-> Second, you have to change connection string in
+- Then, you have to change connection string in
 > `AdvancedMathCompanion/Companion/AdvancedMathCompanion_version/src/com/nikitakuprins/mathCompanion/datamodel/DataSource.java`

 ```java